formancehq/stack/sdks/typescript-node/TransactionsApi.md

   startTime: new Date('1970-01-01T00:00:00.00Z'),
   // Date | Filter transactions that occurred before this timestamp.
 The format is RFC3339 and is exclusive (for example, \"2023-01-02T15:04:01Z\" excludes the first second of 4th minute).  (optional)
   endTime: new Date('1970-01-01T00:00:00.00Z'),
-  // any | Filter transactions by metadata key value pairs.
+  // { [key: string]: string; } | Filter transactions by metadata key value pairs.
 Nested objects can be used as seen in the example below. (optional)
-  metadata: {},
+  metadata: {
+    "key": "key_example",
+  },
 };

 apiInstance.countTransactions(body).then((data:any) => {